physion/policy.ovation.io/docs/policies/data_integrity_policy.md

 ### Intrusion Detection and Vulnerability Scanning

-* Production Systems are monitors using IDS systems.
+* Production Systems are monitored using IDS systems.
 Suspicious activity is logged and alerts are generated.
 * Vulnerability scanning of Production Systems must occur on a predetermined, regular basis, no less than annually.
 Currently it is weekly.
 Scans are reviewed by Security Officer, with defined steps for risk mitigation, and retained for future reference.

 ### Production System Security

-* System, network, and server security is managed and maintained by the VP of Engineering and the Security Officer.
+* System, network, and server security is managed and maintained by the CTO and the Security Officer. <!-- CTO => VP of Engineering -->
 * Up to date system lists and architecture diagrams are kept for all Production environments.
 * Access to Production Systems is controlled using centralized tools and two-factor authentication.